rob

 The last 2 DoF are on the hands.
 The thumbs can now actuate in or out from the hand, similar to a thumb MCP flection.

-From observation, the stereo camera/tilt head mount seem to be very similar to P3.
+From observation, the stereo camera/tilt head mount seem to be very similar to P3, though the cameras could be different.

 Software